MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 Additional guidance:
 - [Plan deployment for updating Windows VMs in Azure - Azure Example Scenarios.](/azure/architecture/example-scenario/wsus/)
-- [Use Azure Private Link to securely connect networks to Azure Automation.](/azure/automation/how-to/private-link-security):Ensures VMs connect in an isolated controlled fashion and not over the internet for updates.
+- [Use Azure Private Link to securely connect networks to Azure Automation](/azure/automation/how-to/private-link-security): Ensures VMs connect in an isolated controlled fashion and not over the internet for updates.

 ## Step 8.
 Enable advanced threat detection and protection